snowplow/snowplowanalytics.com/_posts/2017-12-13-snowplow-snowflake-db-loader-released/index.md

 With Snowflake you can scale the computational capability of your data warehouse independently of the storage component.
 In practice, that means you can:

 * Bolster the cluster size temporarily to make queries run faster.
 If for example you update your data modeling process and what to reprocess your entire data set, you have the ability to up the compute capacity of your cluster and then scale back down once the data modeling is completed.
 This makes it economical to reprocess very large data sets.
 * Keep your entire data set in your data warehouse - even if the accumulated data volumes are very high.
 If you're one of the many Snowplow users tracking 100M+ events per day, the volume of data you accumulate in your data warehouse will grow pretty quickly over time.
-Storing all that data in Redshift quickly becomes expensive and as a result, many Snowplow users of Redshift will only keep a rolling window of the last few days, weeks or months of data in Redshift.
-(Querying the rest of the data in S3.)
+Storing all that data in Redshift rapidly becomes expensive and as a result, many Snowplow users of Redshift will only keep a rolling window of the last few days, weeks or months of data in Redshift (querying the rest of the data in S3).
 With Snowflake, the cost of just storing that data is low: it's only when computing on all of it that the associated Snowflake costs really start rising, making Snowflake an economically attractive choice at large data volumes.

 ### 2.2 Faster scaling